7 tips for talking to your child’s teacher about sensory processing issues

-Don’t assume your child’s teacher is familiar with your child’s
+Don’t assume your child’s teachers are familiar with your child’s

-, if he has one.
-Provide her with a copy and ask her to look over the
+(if they have one).
+Provide teachers with a copy and ask them to look over the

-Let the teacher know you’re available to talk about how the accommodations make a difference.
-At the same time, make it clear that you fully expect your child to do what he can to meet school expectations, with the support he needs to do it.
+Let teachers know you’re available to talk about how the accommodations make a difference.
+At the same time, make it clear that you fully expect your child to meet school expectations, with the support they need to do it.

 7. Ask how you can help.

-Even just asking shows the teacher that you want to be part of a team to help your child succeed in school.
-It can make her feel supported and let her know that you want to
+Just asking how you can help shows teachers that you want to be part of a team to help your child succeed in school.
+It can make them feel supported and let them know that you want to

-partner with her.
+.
 It also opens lines of ongoing communication.
-The teacher may be more willing to reach out to you before problems get big and hard to manage.
-Be sure to find out the best time and method for following up with her.
+Teachers may be more willing to reach out to you before problems get big and hard to manage.
+Be sure to find out the best time and method for following up with them.